ivedants/Naive-Bayes-Spam-Email-Classifier/README.md

 2. Naive Bayes Spam Email Classifier - Testing, Inference, & Evaluation.ipynb
 3. Naive Bayes Spam Email Classifier - Training.ipynb

-You will also find all the other resources used for this project here.
+You will find the corpus used for this project at https://spamassassin.apache.org/old/publiccorpus/.

 **NOTE:** Please feel free to reach out to ivedantshrivastava@gmail.com with any doubts regarding this project.